| JSC TODAY CATEGORIES - Headlines

 Direct flights from Moscow are difficult to book (and on ageing planes); visitors arriving by train must face Kazakhstan's notoriously crooked cops.

 From Kyzylorda, the nearest Kazakh town with an airport, it is a three-to five-hour train ride to Baikonur.
 Traveling alone, a EurasiaNet.org correspondent found himself harassed by aggressive police as he was boarding trains to and from the city.
+For visitors who do manage to make the trek, and get into the cosmodrome, hardy Soviet technology will offer some logistical certainties: unlike launches of the now-retired Space Shuttle, the Soyuz is rarely delayed.

 "The Soyuz rocket is very robust," the Nasa official said, describing how he once attended a blastoff during a blizzard with zero visibility.
 "Unless the sun is exploding, they're going to launch."